 Master of Science in Sustainable Management

-The 34-credit master’s program consists of a core curriculum, specialty track, and Capstone experience, which is typically taken during the final semester.
+The 34-credit online master’s degree program consists of a core curriculum, specialty track, and Capstone experience, which is typically taken during the final semester.

 Core Curriculum (24 credits, all required)